 Medication: Three prescription medications have been approved for the treatment of fibromyalgia.
 The first to be approved by the U.S. Food and Drug Administration to treat fibromyalgia was pregabalin (Lyrica®); the second was duloxetine (Cymbalta®); and the third was milnacipran (Savella®).
-In June 2008.
-In addition, over-the-counter nonsteroidal anti-inflammatory drugs (aspirin, ibuprofen, naproxen sodium), sleep medications, antidepressants (tricyclic antidepressants, selective serotonin reuptake inhibitors, mixed reuptake inhibitors), muscles relaxants and anti-seizure medications all are used to treat the pain associated with fibromyalgia.
+In addition, over-the-counter nonsteroidal anti-inflammatory drugs (aspirin, ibuprofen, naproxen sodium), sleep medications, antidepressants (tricyclic antidepressants, selective serotonin reuptake inhibitors, and mixed reuptake inhibitors), muscles relaxants and anti-seizure medications are all used to treat the pain associated with fibromyalgia.

-Sleep management: Sleep can be improved by: going to sleep at the same time every night, maintaining a cool room, limiting caffeine (coffee, tea, cola, chocolate) and avoiding alcohol before bedtime, exercising in the afternoon, limiting naps earlier in the day to no more than 20 minutes, and developing a relaxing bedtime routine, such as playing soft music or taking a bath.
+Sleep management: Sleep can be improved by going to sleep at the same time every night, maintaining a cool room, limiting caffeine (coffee, tea, cola and chocolate) and avoiding alcohol before bedtime, exercising in the afternoon, limiting naps earlier in the day to no more than 20 minutes, and developing a relaxing bedtime routine, such as playing soft music or taking a bath.

 Emotional support: Studies have shown that a type of talk therapy called cognitive behavior therapy can help some people with fibromyalgia manage their pain and improve functioning.
 Support groups led by trained counselors may provide important information about the condition and encourage discussion of issues of concern to people with fibromyalgia.